canyon289/canyon289.github.io/dev/content/articles/Life/GettingAJob.md

 When I started I was also cold emailing people.
 When people responded it gave me a lot of hope and
 I feel now that now folks are reaching out to me I should do the same.
-I found it very helpful to  least have some data rather than "no data".
+I found it very helpful to at least have some data rather than "no data".

 ### To counteract the bad advice out there
 Much of the advice out there is factually false.